Wooden fish: Traditional versions

-The original type of wooden fish is literally in the shape of a fish.
+The original type of wooden fish is in the shape of a dragon-fish hybrid creature.
 Along with a large temple bell and drum, It is found suspended in front of Buddhist monasteries.
 When proceeding with various duties (such as eating, lectures, or chores), a monk and a supervisor utilize the instrument to call all monastics to go to their tasks.
 Historically, this was the first wooden fish developed, which gradually evolved into the round wooden fish used by modern Buddhists.

 The instrument is carved with fish scales on its top, and a carving of two fish heads embracing a pearl on the handle (to symbolize unity), hence the instrument is called a wooden fish for that reason.
 In Buddhism the fish, which never sleeps, symbolizes wakefulness.
 Therefore, it is to remind the chanting monks to concentrate on their sutra where recitation of texts is necessary and the sound symbolizes wakeful attention.
 It can also symbolize wealth and abundance.
 At funerals, the processions walk in a slow and unison rhythm while sounding wooden fishes.
 Other purposes include prayers for rain.
 In Confucianism, the wooden fish is struck at specific intervals to signify certain stages of ceremonies at temple.
 In Buddhism, it is struck during chants of Buddha's name.